drand/drand/README.md

 in [Golang](https://golang.org/).
 Servers running drand can be linked with each other to produce collective, publicly verifiable, unbiasable, unpredictable random values at fixed intervals using pairing-based threshold cryptography.
-Nodes running drand can also serve individual requests to produce locally-generated private randomness to a client.
+Nodes running drand can also serve individual requests to serve locally-generated private randomness to a client.

 ### Disclaimer